• Skip to main content

 Grievances

 Supervisors and employees should try to resolve workplace problems or disputes initially by talking directly with the employee.
-However, there are some instances that cannot be resolved solely with the supervisor.
-Please refer to the below policy and send an email to employeerelations@uams.edu with questions regarding the grievance process, after your review of the policy.
+However, some instances cannot be resolved solely with the supervisor.
+Please refer to the policy below and send an email to employeerelations@uams.edu with questions regarding the grievance process after your review of the policy.

 Posting Requirements